IsaiahKoamalu/iskobrEngine/docs/index.md

 It is important that no more than one entity is given a Player data entry that is equal to true.
 Entities can be removed the same way by removing all of its corresponding information from the entities.json file.

-For an example of what a valid entitiy file should look like please view (this page)[EntitiesExample.md].
+For an example of what a valid entitiy file should look like please view [this page](EntitiesExample.md).

 **PLAYER CONTROLS**
 -